 One of the Academy's strengths is the success and closeness of our alumni community.
 Alumni regularly show in Academy exhibitions and attend Academy events.
 Graduates and faculty members from 1990 onward have exhibited in major galleries and museums such as the National Portrait Gallery in London, the Metropolitan Museum of Art, the Venice Biennale and the Museum of Art and Design and are teaching in prominent university and graduate programs around the world including the Central Academy of Fine Arts in Beijing, Rhode Island School of Design, Parsons: The New School and the Pennsylvania Academy of Fine Art.

-The Academy provides artist residencies and teaching opportunities through the Royal Drawing School at the Dumfries House in Scotland, Altos de Chavon in the Dominican Republic and at West Nottingham Academy in Colora, Maryland.
+The Academy provides artist residencies and teaching opportunities through the Fogo Island Arts Administrative Internship and at West Nottingham Academy in Colora, Maryland.
 The Academy offers exhibition opportunities, free drawing sessions and group critiques to alumni.